Record rain in US Pacific Northwest may complicate Thanksgiving travel

-Federally run Amtrak halted train service between Seattle and Vancouver, and some commuter rail service from Seattle northward was also cancelled likely through Wednesday due to mudslides, transportation officials said.
+Federally run Amtrak halted train service between Seattle and Vancouver, and some commuter rail service from Seattle northward was also canceled likely through Wednesday due to mudslides, transportation officials said.

 Another powerful storm is expected Monday night that could cause more landslides, the Oregon Department of Geology said.